berwiecom/TST..darkwire.io/readme.md

 ```

 Alternatively, you can select the _memory_ `STORE_BACKEND` instead of _redis_
-in your server `.env` file to avoid Redis use.
+in your server `.env` file to avoid the use of Redis.

 #### Setup